 One of the first characteristics getting the attention of a dog breeder is the dog’s coat: its length, its consistency, its type, its colors, and obviously, its pattern.
 All of that is decided by each dog’s genetic material so picking the right parents indeed matters.
 Some colors have a recessive allele while others are dominant, some colors need both parents to be carriers to potentially appear in the litter of puppies, while other colors just need one parent to for sure be present in the litter.

 Coat-specific genetics in dogs is a whole science of its own and it does take years to fully comprehend what mixes may result into.
-This is why, a website like Dog Coat Colour Genetics is valuable since it breaks down every single piece of science behind each dog coat color.
+This is why, a website like Dog Coat Colour Genetics is valuable since it breaks down every single piece of the science behind each dog coat color.
 Another website, Animal Genetics, has a section solely dedicated to canine colors so it’s worth browsing if you are interested!

 Dogs Naturally Magazine